-Welcome to UCR's Counseling & Psychological Services (CAPS)
+Counseling & Psychological Services offers Hybrid options!

 - Watch a message from your CAPS Team

 - Visit COVID-19 for campus updates and information, or Student Health for information or for a telephone screening (951-827-3031).

 CAPS is committed to collaborating with our campus and community partners to best inhabit our Principles of Community.
 We remind you of their presence and some resources for involvement: